 Eric Schmidt, CEO of Google, explained that in 2010, Google made more than 1 change per day when it came to their algorithms.
-Imagine that now, when there are significantly more websites and there are more created every day, they need to update their rules and regulations even more often.
+Imagine that now, when there are significantly more websites, and there are more created every day, they need to update their rules and regulations even more often.
 That’s why you need to keep up with them and be one step ahead.

 I will give you an example.
-Let’s say your method of using SEO had not failed yet, and you have every right to use it.
+Let’s say your method of using SEO has not failed yet, and you have every right to use it.
 But one day, Google decides to change their algorithm once again and eliminates your strategy from their list, thus making your website visits drop considerably.
-You realize and you start implementing another strategy that works again, but then the next algorithm change happens, and you’re stuck in the same situation again.
+You realize, and you start implementing another strategy that works again, but then the next algorithm change happens, and you’re stuck in the same situation again.
 That’s why you need diversification in your SEO strategy.

 The most important rule when doing SEO is that you need to write your content for your audience, for the people that visit your website, and not for the algorithm.
-You should always keep this in mind before implementing a new strategy, so you don’t fall under Google’s radar and have your website removed from the search results.
+You should always keep this in mind before implementing a new strategy so you don’t fall under Google’s radar and have your website removed from the search results.